Knowledge graphSettings

 Connection draining

-HAProxy: slow start + health policy
+HAProxy: slow start and health policy

 backend app